Configuration Parameters

 {integer}

 Maximum nesting level for packed objects.
 A packed object is executable code compressed with special software (UPX, PELock, PECompact, Petite, ASPack, Morphine and so on).
-Such objects may include other packed objects which may also include packed objects. etc. he value of this parameter specifies the nesting limit beyond which packed objects inside other packed objects will not be scanned.
+Such objects may include other packed objects which may also include packed objects and so on.
+The value of this parameter specifies the nesting limit beyond which packed objects inside other packed objects are not scanned.

 The nesting level is not limited.
 If the value is set to 0, nested objects are not scanned.